fedoranimus/todoist-api/source/includes/_miscellaneous.md

 Parameter | Description
 --------- | -----------
-token | The user's token (received on login). content | The text of the task.
+token | The user's token received on login (a string hash value). content | The text of the task (a string value).

 ### Optional parameters

 Parameter | Description
 --------- | -----------
-project_id | The id of the project to add the task to (defaults to `Inbox` project). date_string | The date of the task, added in free form text, for example it can be `every day @ 10`.
-Look at our reference to see [which formats are supported](https://todoist.com/Help/DatesTimes). priority | The priority of the task (a number between `1` and `4`, `4` for very urgent and `1` for natural). indent | The indent of the item (a number between `1` and `4`, where `1` is top-level). item_order | The order of the task. children | The tasks child tasks (a list of task ids such as `[13134,232345]`) labels | The tasks labels (a list of label ids such as `[2324,2525]`) assigned_by_uid | The id of user who assigns current task.
-Makes sense for shared projects only.
+project_id | The id of the project to add the task to (a unique number), while the default is the user's `Inbox` project. date_string | The date of the task, added in free form text, for example it can be `every day @ 10`.
+Look at our reference to see [which formats are supported](https://todoist.com/Help/DatesTimes). priority | The priority of the task (a number between `1` and `4`, `4` for very urgent and `1` for natural). indent | The indent of the task (a number between `1` and `4`, where `1` is top-level). item_order | The order of the task inside a project (a number, where the smallest value would place the task at the top). labels | The tasks labels (a list of label ids such as `[2324,2525]`). assigned_by_uid | The id of user who assigns the current task.
+This makes sense for shared projects only.
 Accepts `0` or any user id from the list of project collaborators.
-If this value is unset or invalid, it will automatically be set up by your uid. responsible_uid | The id of user who is responsible for accomplishing the current task.
-Makes sense for shared projects only.
+If this value is unset or invalid, it will automatically be set up to your uid. responsible_uid | The id of user who is responsible for accomplishing the current task.
+This makes sense for shared projects only.
 Accepts `0` or any user id from the list of project collaborators.
-If this value is unset or invalid, it will automatically be set up by null. note | Add a note directly to the task, note is a string of the content.
+If this value is unset or invalid, it will automatically be set to `null`. note | Add a note directly to the task (a string value that will become the content of the note).